AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 >[!NOTE]
 >
 >Make your changes in a Git branch after all build and deployment completes and push again.
 All environment file systems are _read-only_.
 A read-only system guarantees deterministic deployments and dramatically improves your site security because no process can write to the file system.
-It also works to ensure your code is identical in the Integration, Staging, and Production environments.
+It also works to ensure that your code is identical in the Integration, Staging, and Production environments.

 ### Phase 5: Deployment hooks